afeiship/domain-ip-cli/README.md

 # domain-ip-cli
-> Cli templates for javascript.
+> Find the fastest IP addresses for a given domain.

 ## usage
 ```shell